-The application figures in the EU suggest that only a certain share of asylum seekers were previously detected as illegal arrivals at the EU's external borders.
-The peak years of the refugee crisis, 2015 and 2016, were outliers in this regard.
-At that time, refugees arrived mainly by sea where detections are more frequent than on land routes and EU Member States were yet to impose stricter policies on return and intra-European transfers to first countries of asylum in accordance with the Dublin Regulation.
-As of 2017, the irregular-migration-asylum nexus moved back to previously observed patterns and 2020 was no exception.
+Application figures in the EU suggest that only a certain share of asylum seekers were previously detected as illegal arrivals at the EU's external borders.
+The peak years of the refugee crisis 2015 and 2016 were an outliers in this regard.
+At that time, refugees arrived mainly by sea where detections are more frequent than on land routes and EU Member States were yet to impose stricter policies on return and intra European transfers to first countries of asylum in accordance with the Dublin Regulation.
+As of 2017, the irregular-migration-asylum-nexus moved back to previously observed patterns and 2020 was no exception.

 In the first eleven months of 2020, a total of 430,840 asylum applications were submitted in Member States of the European Union.
-This represents a 25.6 % decrease in comparison to the previous year (end-of-November figure for 2019: 578,815 applications; end-of-the-year figure for 2019: 699,095 applications).
-Asylum figures also saw their biggest drops in the months when strict mobility restrictions were imposed in the EU (March 2020: minus 38.9 % in applications compared to March 2019; April 2020 minus 82.7 %, May 2020 minus 75.6 %).
-Like border detections, application figures started to catch up again from June onwards, albeit at consistently lower levels than in 2019.
-Partly, the observed decline could also be a result of delayed admissions due to COVID-19 related restrictions in the reception systems and a resulting statistical backlog.
-The real story of 2020 will not be known until final EU application statistics are available in March 2021.
-The figures below refer to the most recent country statistics available at the time of writing.
+This represents a 25.6 % decrease in comparison to last year (end of November value 2019: 578,815 applications; end-of-the-year value 2019: 699,095 applications).
+Also asylum figures saw their biggest drops during the months when strict mobility restrictions were imposed in the EU (March 2020: minus 38.9 % in applications compared to March 2019; April 2020 minus 82.7 %, May 2020 minus 75.6 %).
+Similar to border detections, application figures started to catch up again from June onwards, albeit at consistently lower levels than in 2019.
+Partly, the observed decline could also be a result of delayed admissions due to COVID-19 related restrictions in the reception systems and a resulting. statistical backlog.
+The real story of 2020 will only be known when final EU application statistics are available in March 2021.
+Below figures refer to the most recent country statistics available at the time of writing.

-The three most important countries of origin for asylum seekers throughout the last couple of years, Afghanistan, Syria and Iraq, showed further decreases in 2020.
+The three most important countries of origin of asylum seekers throughout the last couple of years, Afghanistan, Syria and Iraq, showed further decreases in 2020.
 Asylum applications from Syria decreased by 18.4 % (from 71,360 applications in 2019 to 58,215 in 2020), from Afghanistan by 21.1 % (from 53,040 applications in 2019 to 41,835 in 2020) and from Iraq by 40.6 % (from 29,110 applications in 2019 to 17,295 in 2020).
-2019 was the first year that the Latin American displacement crisis had a significant impact on asylum applications in the EU.
-In 2019, the total number of asylum applications submitted by Colombian and Venezuelan nationals had increased by 176.2 % and 89.5 %, respectively.
-Almost 90 % of these applications had been submitted in Spain.
-In 2020, the number of applications submitted in the EU by Colombian and Venezuelan citizens went down as well, although not to the extent one might have expected in view of the extensive restrictions on air travel from third countries to the EU.
+2019 was the first year when the Latin American displacement crisis had a significant impact on asylum applications in the EU.
+In 2019, the total number of asylum applications submitted by Colombian and Venezuelan nationals had increased by 176.2% and 89.5% respectively.
+Almost 90% of these applications had been submitted Spain.
+In 2020, the number of applications submitted in the EU by Colombian and Venezuelan citizens went down as well, although not to the extend one might have expected in view of the extensive restrictions regarding air travel from third countries to the EU.
 Asylum applications from Venezuela decreased by 28.4 % (from 41,425 applications in 2019 to 29,665 in 2020) and from Colombia only by 0.7 % (from 28,560 applications in 2019 to 28,365 in 2020).